pat-nel87/pat-nel87.github.io/content/about.md

 Determined to push further, I returned to school for Computer Science during the COVID era, focusing on cloud infrastructure, automation, and software development.
 This led me to Johnson Controls, where I started as a software development intern and worked my way up to Senior DevOps Engineer, delivering solutions at a global scale.

 As I continue to evolve in my career, I remain deeply excited about the future of technology, automation, and distributed systems.
-I’m passionate about not just keeping up with technological advances but taking an active role in shaping the future.
+I’m passionate about taking an active role in shaping the future.

 ## My Expertise
 I specialize in DevOps engineering philosophy, cloud infrastructure, and automation, primarily within the Azure ecosystem.
 My toolkit includes Terraform for infrastructure-as-code, a preference for GitHub Actions for CI/CD pipelines, Kubernetes for container orchestration, and FluxCD for GitOps workflows.
-I’m also proficient in Go, Python, Powershell and Bash scripting.
+I’m also proficient in Go, Python, Powershell and Bash.

 Beyond cloud and automation, I’m also comfortable working with embedded platforms and low-level system architecture.
 I have experience with Yocto for building custom Linux distributions for embedded systems.
 My background in hardware, computer science, and system internals gives me a solid understanding of how software and infrastructure interact at a deeper level, allowing me to optimize performance, troubleshoot intricate issues, and build systems that integrate both hardware and software seamlessly.